moconnell9/ios-introduction/Swift.md

 ## Try, Try?, Try!

-You should never be satisfied leaving your app open to the possibility of crashing.
-As a developer, you should handle the edge cases, errors and exceptions and decide ahead of time what to do next.
+Of course you don't want to leave your app open to the possibility of crashing.
+As a developer, you handle the edge cases, errors and exceptions and decide ahead of time what to do next.

+[This article](https://medium.com/@JoyceMatos/error-handling-in-swift-3-try-try-and-try-f19705e32ff4) does a great job of explaining how to use try/catch statements in Swift, and the differences between optional try and forced try.

 ## Constants

-Similar to our earlier conversation about force unwrapping, constants are another way to ensure that your code is as strongly typed (and least susceptible to crashing) as possible. by defining string literal constants in one place and using variable references everywhere else, we minimize code duplication and the risk of creating a typo that is very difficult to find.
+In line with our earlier conversation about force unwrapping, constants are another way to ensure that your code is as strongly typed (and least susceptible to crashing) as possible.
+By defining string literal constants in one place and using variable references everywhere else, we minimize code duplication and the risk of creating a typo that is very difficult to find.

+Enums and structs are commonly used for this purpose in Swift.
 ```
+//Constants.swift

 struct Constants
     let userAppGroup = "B672DS45"
+    let pathToJSON = "path/to/file"

     struct databaseConstants {
-        let toolTable = "tool__c"
+        let toolTable = "tool__c" //e.g. these fieldnames are how Salesforce custom fields are structured
         let nameField = "name__c"
         let typeField = "type__c"

+        struct databaseKeys {
+            let hammer = "hammer__c"
+            let wrench = "wrench__c"
         }
     }
+}

+//sample.json
+{
+    "tools": {
+        "hammer": "Stanley 5oz.
+Pro",
+        "screwdriver": "Craftsman 9-31794 Slotted Phillips"
+    },
+    ...
+}

+//JSONHandler.swift

+typealias Keys = Constants.databaseConstants.databaseKeys
+var json: Any?

+public init(pathAsString: String) { //pass in the filepath of the JSON
+    var tempData: Data = Data()
+    do {
+        tempData = try Data(contentsOf: URL(fileURLWithPath: pathAsString))
+    }
+    catch {
+        print(error.localizedDescription)
+    }
+    self.data = tempData
+    self.json = try?
+JSONSerialization.jsonObject(with: self.data)
+}

+public func getTools() {
+    if let dictionary = json as?
+[String: Any] {
+        if let hammer = toolbox?[Keys.hammer], wrench = toolbox?[Keys.wrench] {
+            print("I have a hammer AND a wrench in my toolbox!")
+        }
+    }
+}

+//Main.swift
+let jsonHandler = JSONHandler(pathAsString: Constants.pathToJSON)
+jsonHandler.getTools()
 ````